prefigurativeengine/prefengine/README.md

 Right now the project has been planned out extensively, however the actual code is very minimal and the few basic things it can do have not been made robust.
 The roadmap below lays out where the project is currently expected to go in the future.

+For more information on details regarding the initial decisions made for the project, you can read the Design Document in the docs repo: https://github.com/prefigurativeengine/prefengine_docs

 ## Features

 Currently the program is capable of basic functions like a startup process (constructing config and starting certain important network systems), and take basic input about peers through the API, but can only do low-level p2p networking through the reticulum library, and not actually construct a connection to send data over.